smartcontractkit/documentation/docs/External Adapters/node-operators.md

 ---
 You can add external adapters to a Chainlink node by creating a bridge in the Node Operators Interface.
 Each bridge must have a unique name and a URL for the external adapter.
 If a job has a [Bridge Task](/docs/jobs/task-types/bridge/), the node searches for a bridge by name and uses that bridge as your external adapter.
 Bridge names are case insensitive.

 To create a bridge on the node, go to the **Create Bridge** tab in the Node Operators Interface.
 Specify a name for the bridge, the URL for your external adapter, and optionally specify the minimum contract payment and number of confirmations for the bridge.
+Minimum contract payment is a fee paid in LINK for the Chainlink node making a call to the external adapter via the bridge.
+This fee is in addition to the fee specified at the global node level for processing job requests.

 ![Node UI New Bridge Screen](/files/ea-new-bridge.png)